ctubio/php-proxy-keyserver/README.md

 ### Main Features
  * Minimalistic php framework focused to extend the default static web interface of a keyserver.
- * 7 skins (thank you folks!), but you can make your own (with dynamic php blocks or static html files).
+ * 7 skins (thank you folks!), but you can make your own (with dynamic php blocks or static html).
  * Optionally auto indent and validation of html pages before output.
  * Preservation of machine readable output compatible with gpg clients.
  * Meaningful error messages while developing skins (logging or display).